 What It Lacks?

 As a customer, although I love the amazing selection on offer and ease of use, I feel it lacks color and jazz.
-As a designer I can understand their need for maximizing white space and drawing attention to the text on a white background.
+As a designer, I can understand their need for maximizing white space and drawing attention to the text on a white background.
 I also understand their need to keep their operation fast-loading and size optimized with crisp and minimal graphic elements, but with images going bigger on websites with faster connections, I really feel they need to inject a bit of color on their otherwise bland pages.
-Their "Book" home is every bit as bland as the internal pages with no clear demarcation of "Special Offers" or "New Releases".
+Their “Book” home is every bit as bland as the internal pages with no clear demarcation of “Special Offers” or “New Releases”.
 Because of the sheer amount of books they have tried to cram onto the home page, a subtly visual color coding separation of some kind would have been great.

-Right from childhood, our brains are trained to seek out books on overcrowded library shelves and bookstores with books stacked from the floor to the ceiling in a never ending maze of aisles.
+Right from childhood, our brains trained to seek out books on overcrowded library shelves and bookstores with books stacked from the floor to the ceiling in a never-ending maze of aisles.
 Any other kind of product browsing online would call for wide open spaces, but book browsing needs a semblance of those tightly packed shelves, at least some of it.
 Amazon could do with more books displayed on a single page, rather than the sparse designer-wear showroom effect they seem to have in place.

 Amazon has a very basic top navigation.
 It is clean and functional but a bit lost amongst bigger text on the pages.
 The second-tier navigation on the left is very in depth and serves its purpose.
 When you click on one of these links and enter the third-tier, things start getting confusing.
 The second-tier navigation on the left completely disappears and is replaced by the third set of sub-navigation and you don’t realize anything has changed because it follows the same colors, sizes and linkage as the earlier two.

 When you eventually click on an item of interest, you land on a very comprehensive item page.
-This page has no breadcrumbs at the top to follow the trail back to the 2-3 levels of links you have clicked, should you decide that the product you clicked on was not the right one.
-The breadcrumbs are right at the bottom, cleverly hidden or it may seem after all the product information, reviews and sponsored links.
+This page has no breadcrumbs at the top to follow the trail back to the 2-3 levels of links you have clicked. you decide that the product you clicked on was not the right one.
+The breadcrumbs right at the bottom, cleverly hidden or it may seem after all the product information, reviews and sponsored links.

 LISTS AND PAGES

 The List Pages of Amazon are again basic which for big online catalogs is a good thing.
 My grouch with their list display is the space being wasted on each listing as it is a horizontal one and not a grid-style listing.
 A grid-style listing would probably enable them to list the same number of books with less vertical scroll or more number of books with the same vertical scroll as the present one.
-It would also enable them to increase their thumbnail images in size, making the entire design more appealing and colorful without introducing a new color or graphic element.
+It would also enable them to increase their thumbnail images in size, making the entire design more appealing and colorful without introducing a new color or graphics element.
 It would also balance the layout with thumbnails now appearing on left and right instead of being banded in a vertical line on the left.